Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

 \subsubsection{SNR and Required Integration Time}

-All collected photons—planetary signal, diffuse “sky” background, and residual stellar leakage—are attenuated by the end‐to‐end efficiency $\eta$ (optics, filters, detector QE), whereas detector‐intrinsic and time‐dependent instrumental counts add on top.
+All collected photons---planetary signal, diffuse “sky” background, and residual stellar leakage---are attenuated by the end-to-end efficiency $\eta$ (optics, filters, detector QE), whereas detector-intrinsic and time-dependent instrumental counts add on top.
 Thus the rates seen on the detector are